Sunblogger/Telegram-Check-Updates/README.md

 Example # 1: An update should only be fetched and stored once.
 The update should be stored in the directory /home/pi/.
 The call looks like this:
 ```
-./telegram_check_updates 123456: ABCDEFGE_gjklpoiuztr 1 1 /home/pi/
+./telegram_check_updates 123456:ABCDEFGE_gjklpoiuztr 1 1 /home/pi/
 ```

-Example # 2: You should try to get updates and wait 5 seconds between calls.
+Example # 2: You should try 10 times to get updates and wait 5 seconds between calls.
 The same directory where the program is located should be used as the directory for storing the updates:
 ```
-./telegram_check_updates 10 5
+./telegram_check_updates 123456:ABCDEFGE_gjklpoiuztr 10 50
 ```
 # Updates as text files